-Create a PeriodicParameters object with attributes set to the specified values.
-Parameters start Time at which the first release begins (i.e. the real-time thread becomes eligible for execution.)
+PeriodicParameters(javax.realtime.HighResolutionTime<?> start, start Time at which the first release begins (i.e. the realtime thread becomes eligible for execution.)
 When a RelativeTime, this time is relative to the first time the thread becomes activated (that is, when start() is called).
 When an AbsoluteTime, then the first release is the maximum of the start parameter and the time of the call to the associated RealtimeThread.start() method (modified according to any phasing policy).
 When null, the default value is a new instance of RelativeTime(0,0).